vespCV/VespaVelutina-Impact/README.md

 **Master Dataset**: `3_phase_II/_pdf_phase_II.csv` contains all extracted quantitative data, study characteristics, inclusion/exclusion criteria, and outcome measures.

 ### 4.1 Data Extraction
-Draft data extraction of the quatitative data for each pdf is done with Cursor.ai and checked manually.
+Draft data extraction of the quantitative data for each PDF is done with Cursor.ai and checked manually.
 ### 4.2 Predation Data

 #### 4.2.1 Predation Rates and Success